-The IASB has issued certain new and revised IFRSs that are first effective or available for early adoption for the current accounting period of the Group and Note 3 provides information on the changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Group for the current and prior accounting periods reflected in these financial statements.
+The IASB has issued certain new and revised IFRSs that are first effective or available for early adoption for the current accounting period of the Company.
+The adoption of these new and revised IFRSs did not result in significant changes to the Group's accounting policies applied in these financial statements for the years presented.